 Requests for a pre-emptive discussion can be made through the Tax Administration’s e-service.

 We ask you to give details on the tax question, or on the circumstances relating to the suggested pre-emptive discussion, when you visit the e-service and fill in the relevant fields.
+Giving details on the matter in the e-service or as an attachment will speed up the processing.
 After we receive your request, we evaluate your particular case to decide whether a pre-emptive discussion would be a suitable service form.
 If necessary, we will ask you to provide more information.